-Styra provides organizations that rely on a distributed, cloud-based application infrastructure with a flexible, agent-based policy monitoring, and policy enforcement solution.
+Styra provides organizations that rely on a distributed, cloud-based application infrastructure with a flexible, agent-based policy monitoring and policy enforcement solution.

 The technology at the core of this solution is Open Policy Agent (OPA) and its declarative policy language, Rego.
-You can specify the policies that OPA evaluates and acts upon by configuring built-in rules or by writing custom policies using Rego.
+You can specify the policies that OPA evaluates and acts upon by configuring built-in rules or writing custom policies using Rego.

 A Workspace is a container for a collection of managed Systems.
-It provides access to individual System resources and a context for resources that span multiple Systems.
+It provides access to unique System resources and a context for resources that span multiple Systems.
 Styra DAS tenants are limited to a single, tenant-level Workspace.

-For example, the real-world software system could be a Kubernetes cluster running OPA for admission control, or a deployment of microservices configured with OPA for authorization, or a collection of physical servers using OPA's Pluggable Authentication Modules (PAM).
+For example, the real-world software system could be a Kubernetes cluster running OPA for admission control, a deployment of microservices configured with OPA for authorization, or a collection of physical servers using OPA's Pluggable Authentication Modules (PAM).
 A Styra DAS System stores all the policies required for a single class of OPAs to make policy decisions for any software to which those OPAs are connected.